nbunner-personal/avm-gatsby-starter-netlify-cms/src/pages/education/index.md

 templateKey: featured-project-simple
 currentProject: education
 title: Education
+description: details about our education projects
 heroImage: /img/mainphoto_education.jpg
 heroMsg: >-
   90% of primary school aged children attend school 25% enroll in secondary school
   Ratio of pupil/teacher is 62/1 in Malawi, it is 17/1 in UK
 gallery:
   - photo:
     alt:
 links:
   - linkTitle: CBCC
     linkText: African Vision Malawi is committed to supporting the under 5's and have set up 9 Community Based Childcare Centres (CBCC) to date.
     photo: /img/page-links/link-crowd-children.jpg
     url: ./projects/community-based-childcare-centres-cbccs/
   - linkTitle: Primary Schools